a-d-iii/-koitlin/README.md

 ./gradlew assembleDebug
 ```

+During the build the Inter font is copied from
+`vit-student-app/font/Inter-VariableFont_opsz,wght.ttf` into
+`app/src/main/res/font`.
+The font file itself is not tracked in git to keep the
+repository lightweight.

 The project now uses the Gradle plugin DSL and a modern plugin management
 configuration.
 This removes deprecation warnings that appeared with newer
 versions of Gradle.